-Delaware has designated a primary EEAC contact who is registered on ISERNet, which DOE hosts.
-A secondary EEAC contact will be registered when designated.
-These contacts will have planning and/or response roles during energy emergencies.
+Delaware has designated a primary and secondary EEAC contact, who have planning and/or response roles during energy emergencies.
+These individuals are registered on ISERNet, which DOE hosts.
 States should review and update their EEAC contacts annually.
+Click here to view additional guidance on registering and updating EEAC contacts.